mcogswell/mcogswell.github.com/why_cat/index.md

 2. __Gradients__ (just gradients, sort of)

-    Another technique tries to show how changing certain pixels will change a desired neuron (again, e.g., a neuron trained to recognize cats) That is, it just visualizes the gradient of a particular neuron with respect to the image.
+    Another technique tries to show how changing certain pixels will change a desired neuron (again, e.g., a neuron trained to recognize cats).
+    That is, it just visualizes the gradient of a particular neuron with respect to the image.
 This technique __is image specific__.
 It asks "Which pixels in this one particular picture made the cat activation high?"

     Actually, I lied.
-Visualizing the pure image gradients generates is not very satisfying, as shown in Simonyan, Vedaldi, and Zisserman [paper](http://arxiv.org/abs/1312.6034).
+Visualizing the pure gradients generates is not very satisfying, as shown in Simonyan, Vedaldi, and Zisserman [paper](http://arxiv.org/abs/1312.6034).
     Zeiler and Fergus created a "deconv" visualization which is mathematically similar to the gradient image, except it uses a slightly different function to compute the backward pass of the